Broughty Ferry: New Year's Day Dook

 The "dook" is an annual event where residents enter the waters of the harbour in fancy dress costumes.
 A longstanding tradition, it is now organized by Ye Amphibious Ancients Bathing Association (YAABA).
 Despite often treacherously cold conditions, the Dook has never been cancelled due to the weather; the harbour waters needed to be broken with pick axes in 1989.
 However, due to the COVID-19 pandemic, the event was cancelled for the first time in 2021, over 130 years after it was first held.

 The Dook is the first annual event in Broughty Ferry and Dundee and can boast being the largest in Scotland of the New Year Dooks that take place across eastern Scotland, such as Queensferry's Loony Dook.
 Participation in the Dook has increased dramatically over the years and now attracts over 300 Dookers to brave the icy cold waters of the harbour in front of around 3,000 spectators.

-To celebrate the Millennium a relay team of club members swam from Tayport to Broughty Ferry on 1 January when the temperature that day was 2 °C but has been recorded lower at minus -3 °C in previous years.
+To celebrate the Millennium a relay team of club members swam from Tayport to Broughty Ferry on 1 January when the temperature that day was 2 °C but has been recorded lower at −3 °C in previous years.
 The relay was the first ever crossing attempted on a New Year's Day and most of the team could only tolerate the cold water for three minutes at a time.
 The recorded time for the crossing was 45 minutes.